Strategic goal setting post pandemic

 3. Transparent not private

-When team members are working remotely, it’s not possible to physically see them working.
-And while people have traditionally been reluctant to share their goals publicly with colleagues, this no longer works in a remote environment.
+When team members are working in a hybrid environment, you need to rely in more overt communication to keep teams connected.
+While people have traditionally been reluctant to share their goals publicly with colleagues, this is less relevant in a hybrid environment.

-In the absence of physical proximity, teams need to work differently to build trust.
+In the absence of continual connectedness that comes from being in the office all the time, teams need to work differently to build trust.
 Sharing strategic goals has big benefits, not only does it communicate what you’re working towards, but also improves collaboration, accountability, and the chance of more successful outcomes.

 4. Recognise not remunerate